jojorb/QcStatsGraphQL/readme.md

 ## Usage

-> To install on your local machine
+> To launch on your local machine

 ```sh
 $ yarn dev